arunprakashpj/Deploying-CICD-Pipeline-in-Azure/README.md

     - Setup Azure Shell with Github Integration
         - Generate ssh keygen using the command ``ssh-keygen -t rsa ``
         - Use the command  ``cat your-keyfile-path `` and copy the public key
-        - Add the public key as [new SSH Key] (https://github.com/settings/keys) in Github
+        - Add the public key as [new SSH Key](https://github.com/settings/keys) in Github
+    - Clone the project using the command ``git clone git@github.com:arunprakashpj/Deploying-CICD-Pipeline-in-Azure.git``

 3. Flask ML Service Launch
       - Setup a virtual environment using the following command